Autogenesis: A Self-Evolving Agent Protocol

 \subsection{Self-Evolution Mechanism}

-\textbf{Closed-Loop Evolution}: Closed-loop evolution means the protocol supports an iterative improvement loop (execute $\rightarrow$ diagnose $\rightarrow$ propose $\rightarrow$ verify $\rightarrow$ commit) rather than one-off adaptation.
-Autogenesis is explicitly designed around this loop to enable sustained improvement.
-A2A and MCP do not provide a native self-evolution loop.
+\textbf{Closed-Loop Evolution.} \projectname is built around an iterative improvement loop consisting of execution, reflection, proposal generation, evaluation, and commitment.
+This loop enables sustained and evidence-grounded refinement rather than one-off adaptation.
+A2A and MCP do not provide native self-evolution primitives.

-\textbf{Operatorized Updates}: This dimension captures whether system updates are expressed as a typed, composable operator interface (rather than ad-hoc scripts), enabling controlled state transitions and repeatable evolution.
-Autogenesis defines self-evolution as operator-mediated transitions over protocol-managed resources.
-A2A and MCP do not define an operator algebra for evolution.
+\textbf{Operatorized Updates.} \projectname expresses state mutations as typed and composable SEPL operators with well-defined input and output contracts.
+This enables controlled and repeatable evolution.
+A2A and MCP do not define a composable operator interface for resource modification, leaving updates to application-specific logic.

-\textbf{Auditability}: Auditability means that system changes are traceable and reviewable: what changed, why it changed, under what evidence, and with what evaluation outcome.
-Autogenesis emphasizes auditability through versioned lineage and trace-based evaluation signals.
-A2A and MCP provide only partial audit trails via external tooling rather than protocol-level guarantees.
+\textbf{Auditability.} \projectname enforces auditability at the protocol level by recording each state transition, the execution evidence that motivated it, and the evaluation outcome that justified it.
+This audit trail is supported by version lineage and rollback.
+A2A and MCP provide only partial audit trails through external instrumentation and do not offer protocol-level guarantees.